omarmhaimdat/blog/_posts/2022-01-30-joe-rogan-youtube-comments-processing.md

     return Comments(**response.json())
 ```

-We can unify the process in a seperate function to handle both cases at once:
+We can unify the process in a separate function to handle both cases at once:

 ```python
 def get_comments(video_id: str, continuation_token: str = None) -> Comments: